 But what about Ed’s bumper?
 After all, Ed’s car cost significantly more than his pants.
 Nevertheless, each day, he just glared at the scratched bumper before hopping in his car and trying to forget about it as he drove to work.
 If only Ed had a friend in the auto body repair industry.
 The friend could have explained three important facts to Ed, and Ed could have gotten his bumper repaired right away instead of driving around in the automotive equivalent of stained slacks for months on end.

 Fact 1: “Minor” Damage Affects Resale Value

-Even purely aesthetic damage can bring the retail value of a car down significantly, as Brian Malone, owner of Wholesale Auto Connection in Bend Oregon will attest.
-Malone says even a small scratch or a dent can take hundreds of dollars off a car’s resale value, while major damage, such as damage to a panel, can lower a car’s retail value well beyond than what it would cost to simply repair the damage.
+Even purely aesthetic damage can bring the retail value of a car down significantly, as Brian Malone, owner of Wholesale Auto Connection in Bend, Oregon, will attest.
+Malone says even a small scratch or a dent can take hundreds of dollars off a car’s resale value, while major damage, such as damage to a panel, can lower a car’s retail value well beyond what it would cost to simply repair the damage.

 Fact 2: It Doesn’t Pay to Wait